discourse/message_bus/README.md

 # you may publish messages to ALL sites using the /global/ prefix
 MessageBus.publish "/global/channel", "will go to all sites"

 ```

+### Client support

+MessageBus ships a simple ~300 line JavaScript library which provides an API to interact with the server.

 JavaScript can listen on any channel (and receive notification via polling or long polling):